 We are committed to achieving employment equity and developing a highly capable workforce that is representative of Canadian Society.
-We therefore encourage women, Indigenous peoples, persons with disabilities, and members of visible minority groups tapply and declare themselves as part of one or more of the above mentioned Employment Equity Designated Groups.
+We theref apply and declare themselves as part of one or more of the above mentioned Employment Equity Designated Groups.

 AOPFN is also committed to developing inclusive, barrier-free selection processes and work environments.
 If contacted in relation to a job opportunity or testing, you should advise the recruitment representative in a timely fashion of the accommodation measures which must be taken to enable you to be assessed in a fair and equitable manner.
 Information received relating to accommodation measures will be addressed confidentially.